 October is Breast Cancer Awareness Month

 October is Breast Cancer Awareness Month.
 For More Information on the Relation Between Sleep Apnea and Cancer, Call Us or Book an Appointment.
 We Serve Patients From All Over the USA.
-We Have Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, El Paso TX, Wausau WI
+We Have Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Sleep Apnea = Oxygen Deprivation=Increased Cancer Risk